Pupil video: What does historically significant mean?

 Understanding historical significance

-This Kapow pupil video is part of the Kapow History scheme of work.
-It helps pupils explore the idea of historical significance by listening to two historians, Rebecca and Rosa, as they explain what makes a person or event important in history.
-They discuss how historians ask questions, look for evidence, and decide what stories are worth telling.
-Pupils will learn that anyone can be historically significant – from famous leaders to everyday people – depending on the questions being asked.
-Examples include King Charles and George Floyd, whose lives and actions have had lasting impact.
-Pupils are encouraged to think critically, ask questions, and use criteria like the “Five Rs” to decide what matters in history.
+In this History video, the children explore the idea of historical significance by listening to two historians, Rebecca and Rosa, as they explain what makes a person or event important in history.
+The video shows how historians ask questions, examine evidence and decide which stories are worth telling.
+The children learn that anyone can be historically significant – from famous leaders to everyday people – depending on the questions being asked.
+Examples include King Charles and George Floyd, whose lives and actions have had a lasting impact.
+Pupils are encouraged to think critically, ask questions and use criteria such as the “Five Rs” to decide what matters in history.